Side by Side grant-funded projects

 African Yams is a new monthly group for people from Black and minority ethnic (BME) backgrounds, particularly those with African heritage, who have experience of mental health problems.
 Groups will focus on preparing and sharing a community meal, as well as sessions focusing on mental health, art, poetry, music and more.

 Lead organisation: African Health Policy Network

 Location: Quakers House, Northants, postcode NN1

-The Ecohealth project aims to provide a safe, friendly place for 18-25 year olds who have experience of mental health problems to get together.
+The Ecohealth project aims to offer a safe, friendly place for 18-25 year olds who have experience of mental health problems to get together.
 People can take part in a range of land-based and recreational activities to help boost confidence, make friends, improve health and wellbeing, and further employment prospects.

 Lead organisation: UK Youth

 Contact: David Watts - [email protected]

 The No Limits project will offer a safe space for 18-25 year olds in Southampton.
 The group will meet weekly to help young people feel better able to manage their mental health.
 Together, participants will work through activities to better understand their own mental health and that of others, develop listening skills and advocate for young people’s mental health needs.
 Groups will be supported by peer support workers and volunteers who also have their own experience of mental health problems.